vbsamuel/Census_Tracts/README.md

 Note that census tracts within a Core Based Statstical Area are not necessarily grouped together in the input file, and that there will be a small minority of census tracts that fall outside of any Core Based Statistical Area.

 ## Data Engineering
+We DID NOT use any of the Python Pandas or numpy or other libraries for analysis.
+This was done to demonstrate that data analysis is still possible by foundational data structures and algorithms...

 The program handles following scenarios of the input file:
 - Scale to Infinity: The alogrithm and implementation framework can handle any large file size (think Peta!).
 This provides a robust scaling technique for teams that don't know how large the dataset can grow over a period of time.